-You will require this approval to undertake an activity that would otherwise be unlawful in an environmental reserve.
+You need this approval to undertake an activity that would otherwise be unlawful in an environmental reserve.

 Environmental reserves include: